leandromoreira/http-video-streaming-troubleshooting/README.md

 It turns out that some devices and players use this tag to sync all the renditions :( even though the HLS standard in [March 2013](https://tools.ietf.org/html/draft-pantos-http-live-streaming-09#section-3.4.3) (almost 6 years ago) made it clear it MUST NOT BE USED this way.

+# Some devices won't play the "high" resolutions renditions
+> Your expensive smart TV can't play HD (h264) videos.

+Some TVs will present flickering, timing issues and others while playing a normal manifest (i.e. HLS, H264 up until 720p), the solution is just to cut out the higher rendintions.
+Since you found what devices can't do well with high resolution you just need **to offer a limited, resolutions lower than X, manifest for that group of devices**.

 # General steps to verify MPEG-DASH or HLS issues

 * check if [cors is enabled](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) at your servers